neticdk/k8s-workshop/simple-kubernetes/README.md

 $ kubectl get ns
 ```

-This will give us the same as above, we want to use that as a way to dive into the definion of a namespace:
+This will not give us the same as above, you have installed the former into the default namespqace, we want to use that as a way to dive into the definion of a namespace:

 ```bash
 $ kubectl get ns default -o yaml